ImeneYAHIAOUI/al-newbank/adr/adr008-implement-master-slave-db.md

 3. **High Availability:** This ensures continuous system availability by enabling the promotion of the slave database to master in the event of a master database failure, crucial for uninterrupted Business Integrator service operations.

 ### Disadvantages:
-1. **Token Verification Bottleneck:** While read operations are distributed across the single slave database, token verification for payment gateway processes still relies on the master database, posing a potential bottleneck.
-This aspect requires specific consideration and optimization to ensure efficient processing within the context of the Business Integrator service.
+1. **Token Verification Bottleneck:** While read operations are distributed across the single slave database, token verification for payment gateway processes still relies on the master database, posing a potential bottleneck, since there is a data replication delay.